lncodes/laravel-user-registration/README.md

 <h2 id="discuss">💬 Discuss</h2>

-If you have any questions about this project, you can go to [discussion forum](../../../discussions) or directly comment on this project [documentation](<project-blog-URL>).
+If you have any questions about this project, you can go to [Discussion Forum](project-discussion-URL) or directly comment on [Documentation](project-blog-URL) page.

 <h2 id="support">💌 Support</h2>